yovitus/redirection-extension/README.md

 1. Type or paste any URL (or use a preset button) in the popup; press **Open Overlay** to spawn it immediately.
 2. Use **Save Site** to remember the current host.
 Saved entries show up as quick-launch links inside the popup.
-3. When you navigate to any saved domain in a normal tab, the background worker automatically opens the Zeeguu exercises overlay (centered and dimming the source tab with the translucent backdrop) so you can dive straight into practice.
+3. When you navigate to any saved domain in a normal tab, the background worker automatically opens the Zeeguu exercises overlay (centered and dimming the source tab with the translucent backdrop) so you can dive straight into practice — it stays silent while you keep hopping between pages on that same domain, and fires again once you detour to a different site and come back.
 4. Remove saved domains anytime from the popup list.

 ## Development Notes